 Scarlet Sage, Hummingbird Sage, Blood Sage, Texas Sage, Tropical Sage, Red Sage, Indian Fire…

-Synonyms of Salvia coccinea (12) (Updated on 2-15-21): Horminum coccineum (Buc’hoz ex Etl.)
-Moench, Salvia ciliata Benth., Salvia coccinea L.f., Salvia coccinea f. pseudococcinea (Jacq.)
+Synonyms of Salvia coccinea (14) (Updated on 1-2-23 from Plants of the World Online): Horminum coccineum (Buc’hoz ex Etl.)
+Moench, Salvia ciliata Benth., Salvia coccinea L.f., Salvia coccinea var. minima Fernald, Salvia coccinea f. pseudococcinea (Jacq.)
 Voss, Salvia coccinea var. pseudococcinea (Jacq.)
-A.Gray, Salvia filamentosa Tausch, Salvia galeottii M.Martens, Salvia glaucescens Pohl, Salvia mollissima M.Martens & Galeotti, Salvia pseudococcinea Jacq., Salvia rosea Vahl, Salvia superba Vilm.
+A.Gray, Salvia coccinea pumila Barr & Sugden, Salvia filamentosa Tausch, Salvia galeottii M.Martens, Salvia glaucescens Pohl, Salvia mollissima M.Martens & Galeotti, Salvia pseudococcinea Jacq., Salvia rosea Vahl, Salvia superba Vilm.

 The genus, Salvia L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.